-In practice, the Senate usually votes on amendments and motions to table amendments either by voice vote or by rollcall vote.
+In practice, the Senate usually votes on amendments and motions to table amendments either by voice vote or by roll-call vote.
 Division votes occur infrequently.
-The Constitution provides that a rollcall vote may be demanded by one-fifth of the Senators present, a quorum being present.
-Since a quorum of the Senate is 51 Senators, the minimum number required for demanding a rollcall is 11 (unless the number of Senators actually present was ascertained shortly before the demand).
+The Constitution provides that a roll-call vote may be demanded by one-fifth of the Senators present, a quorum being present.
+Since a quorum of the Senate is 51 Senators, the minimum number required for demanding a roll-call is 11 (unless the number of Senators actually present was ascertained shortly before the demand).

-The yeas and nays may be demanded on an amendment at any time that it is pending before the Senate, but not before it is offered nor while an amendment that has precedence is pending (except by unanimous consent).
-A rollcall vote may be demanded even after a voice or division vote has occurred, but before the result has been announced.
-In practice, however, rollcall votes normally are ordered while debate on the amendment is still in progress.
-The yeas and nays must be ordered separately on a tabling motion, even if a rollcall already has been ordered on the amendment proposed to be tabled.
+The yeas and nays may be demanded on an amendment at any time that it is pending before the Senate but not before it is offered or while an amendment that has precedence is pending (except by unanimous consent).
+A roll-call vote may be demanded even after a voice or division vote has occurred but before the result has been announced.
+In practice, however, roll-call votes are normally ordered while debate on the amendment is still in progress.
+The yeas and nays must be ordered separately on a tabling motion, even if a roll-call has already been ordered on the amendment proposed to be tabled.
 The yeas and nays on a measure may be ordered at any time it is before the Senate, even while an amendment to the measure is pending.

 The Senate acts on all amendments and tabling motions by majority vote of the Senators present and voting, even if offered during consideration of a measure or matter such as a constitutional amendment that requires a two-thirds vote for final action.
 The Constitution requires that a quorum (a majority of all Senators) must be present for the Senate to conduct business.
-But the Senate assumes that a quorum always is present unless a majority of Senators fail to respond to a quorum call or fail to participate in a rollcall vote.
+But the Senate assumes that a quorum is always present unless a majority of Senators fail to respond to a quorum call or fail to participate in a roll-call vote.
 Consequently, a voice or division vote in which only a few Senators participate is still valid unless challenged.